SoumayaTmane/Property_Recommendation_System/README.md

 This project leverages XGBoost to predict and recommend the best comparable properties for a given subject property.
 It reduces the time and subjectivity in manual property comparisons.

 🚀 Key Features
-⚙️ Developed a robust ML model using XGBoost
+⚙️ Developed a  ML model using XGBoost
 📊 Trained on real-world appraisal data
 🧠 Automatically identifies top 3 comparable properties for each subject property 🕒 Saves time and increases consistency compared to manual appraisal